 Application service providers

 This actor provides many kinds of services to service users.
-In case the application service providers use the data stored in the management platform, they access to the data via data flow control function.
-Because this function provides access control to the data, the function asks a Policy Decision Point and decides whether the application service provider has access permission to the accessing data or not.
-The Policy Decision Point computes the access rights based on several policies including the privacy preferences in the PPM.
+In case the application service providers use the data stored in the management platform, they access to the data via authorization function.
+Because this function provides access control to the data, the function asks a PPM and decides whether the application service provider has access permission to the accessing data or not.

 XX.X.4.
 Pre-conditions